 What are alternatives to Open House flyers that real estate agents can use?

-If an Open House flyer sounds like an antiquated way of providing property info in the digital age you’re not alone.
+If a real estate pamphlet left at an Open House on a side table for visitors to randomly pick up sounds like an antiquated way of providing property info in the digital age you’re not alone.

 Face it: most home buyers are using the internet as part of their home search and there’s a good chance they’ve already seen the Zillow, Redfin, Realtor.com site for the property their visiting…and any of those platforms will share much more info about the property than a sheet of paper and also provide a much easier interface to learn about the property, location, and market.